Corporate Strategy

 (14) Compliance and Regulations

-We are subject to the regulatory regimes of each country in which we operate, including, among others, those relating to antitrust, anti-corruption, corporate governance, labor, consumer safety, energy generation, and taxation.
+Our group’s business operations are subject to various laws and regulations in each country, including those related to competition, anti-corruption, corporate governance, labor, consumer protection, electricity, and taxation.
 If we violate any applicable law or regulation or fail to satisfy the conditions or comply with the restrictions imposed by our licenses, permits, and governmental approvals, or the restrictions imposed by any statutory or regulatory requirements, we may become subject to regulatory enforcement actions or be subject to fines, penalties, or additional costs or revocation of governmental approvals, permits, or licenses.
-We may also incur significant costs associated with enhancing our compliance functions as regulations and laws change in the countries in which we operate.
-Although we have internal control and compliance systems in place for the purpose of complying with such laws and regulations, there can be no assurance that such systems and our other efforts to promote compliance will be effective.
-Any or all of such events could have an adverse effect on our financial condition, operational results and cash flows.
+In addition, if regulations are significantly strengthened or undergo major changes, our group’s operations may be restricted, and we may incur new costs to ensure compliance with such regulations.
+While our group has established internal control systems and strives to comply with the laws and regulations of each country, there can be no assurance that our efforts to ensure compliance will be effective.
+Any or all such events could have an adverse effect on our financial condition, operating results and cash flows.

 (15) Litigation